-Regional ESOL Coordinator
+Regional ESOL coordination

 ESOL Planning Data

-The ESOL Planning Map, first published in 2022, is based on the English language proficiency dataset from the Census of 2021, specifically the 'little' or 'no English' categories (combined).
+The ESOL Planning Map, first published in September 2021, is based on the English language proficiency dataset from the Census of 2021, specifically the 'little' or 'no English' categories (combined).
 It aims to support ESOL providers, funders, commissioners and policymakers with ESOL planning and policy-making.

-The map includes filters for finding local AEB providers, to encourage partnership working and to decrease the likelihood of duplication, alongside, filters highlighting potential delivery venues and/or referral partners (schools, libraries and community centres).
 Finally, a layer based on data from the Index of Multiple Deprivation (2019) allows organisations to further target their provision or funding where funding is limited.
 The map also contains information on ESOL engagement through Adult Education Budget (AEB) funded provision.
-You can compare data between 2011 and 2023 using the GLA's Census Explorer.
-We add new and updated datasets as they become available.
-Subscribe to the GLA's monthly ESOL Newsletter to stay informed of updates.

 Migrants and the Adult Education Budget